Skip To Main Content

 The City encourages input from low and moderate-income residents, social service agencies, and the public-at-large on the City’s use of CDBG funds.
 Plans and reports on use of CDBG funds are made available for public comment, and the City will hold public hearings at least twice each year (usually in April and September) to solicit input.

-Copies may also be obtained at the City’s Office of Planning, Development & Sustainability at City Hall.
-Comments must be submitted in writing on or before May 12, 2025 to the Office of Planning, Development & Sustainability, 85 George P. Hassett Dr. Room 308, Medford, MA 02155, or to ocd@medford-ma.gov
+The City’s Annual Action Plan for Program Year 2026 (July 1, 2026 through June 30, 2027) will be available for public review and comment from April 13, 2026 through May 13, 2026.
+Copies of the draft Annual Action Plan may be downloaded below, or may be obtained at the Office of Planning, Development & Sustainability at City Hall.
+Comments must be submitted in writing on or before May 13, 2026 to the Office of Planning, Development & Sustainability, 85 George P. Hassett Dr. Room 308, Medford, MA 02155, or through this online FORM.

-There will also be a public meeting with the City Council’s Committee of the Whole to discuss the plans on Wednesday, April 16 at 6:00 pm, and a public hearing to review the plans before the City Council at their meeting on Tuesday, April 29 at 7:00 pm.
+There will also be a public meeting with the City Council’s Committee of the Whole to discuss the plan on Tuesday, April 28, 2026 at 6:00 pm, and a public hearing to review the plan before the City Council at their meeting on Tuesday, May 12, 2026 at 7:00 pm.
 Both meetings will be available in person and on Zoom.
 Zoom links will be posted on the City’s event calendar.
-The City encourages all interested low- and moderate-income residents, social service agencies, and the public-at-large to review and comment on the draft Consolidated Plan, Annual Action Plan, and Citizen Participation Plan, to attend the meeting and hearing, and to provide thoughts and comments on the City’s future use of CDBG funds.

 CDBG Reports and Notices